aaskov/a-6-steps-caffe-installation-guide/README.md

-6-step Caffe installation guide
+6-steps Caffe installation guide
 =============
-Here follows the 6-step installation guide for installing the required packages for Caffe on Ubuntu (16.04).
+Here follows the 6-steps installation guide for installing Caffe on Ubuntu (16.04).
+This guide is meant as an get easy started guide and thus will only support CPU only performance.

 Step 1 - Download Caffe
 -----